divijghose/firedrake/Firedrake-meeting-2020-03-24.md

 It seems that we should engage with this effort (at least at the frontend level).

+## Parallel GC

+DRS: What is involved in fixing this and can it be divied up easily?

 ## Date of next meeting